Trump Declines To Say Whether He Has Full Confidence In Flynn

 But Flynn backed away from the comments.
 Through a spokesman, he told the Washington Post "that while he had no recollection of discussing sanctions, he couldn't be certain that the topic never came up."

-That is in line with what Spicer told NPR a month ago: Spicer "called it 'doubtful' that Flynn and the ambassador discussed the U.S.'s retaliatory measures or Russia's potential response, because Flynn told Spicer they did not."
+NPR's Mara Liasson confirms that Flynn has apologized to Trump and Vice President Pence.

+Spicer told NPR a month ago that it was "doubtful" Flynn and the Russian ambassador talked about the sanctions, because that's what Flynn told him.
 But he left open the possibility that they could have talked about the sanctions.

 So it's possible that Flynn may have misled both the incoming vice president and press secretary about the extent of his discussions with the Russian ambassador.